2025 Reed Conference for Pharmacy

 Event Details

 Massachusetts College of Pharmacy and Health Sciences is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-Participants of the 2024 Reed Conference will receive 5 contact hours (0.5 CEU), including one hour of pharmacy law.
+Participants of the 2025 Reed Conference will receive 5 contact hours (0.5 CEU), including one hour of pharmacy law.
+An additional hour of law credit will be available via home study (0.1 CEU).

 Requirements for Credit